jtappi/daily-tracker-v2/README.md

 # TO DO
 - Add the ability to upload a receipt
 - Document DB instead of JSON
-- Timestamp remains GMT but time should be converted to EST
-- Add dropdown to category in edit mode on view-data
 - Add up to three prefill values during search in the dropdown.
 Only 1 on mobile maybe?
 - if authenticated, change the back to login button to logout
 - Add the back button to the analyze page.  rename that and the other back button to the same name and use the logic from navigation.js.
 Add a new button called home and add it to the analyze and view data pages.  remove the back buttons